-The acquisition of Barletta resulted in a newly created Marine reportable segment that includes Barletta and Chris-Craft operating segments.
+The acquisition of Barletta resulted in a newly created Marine reportable segment that includes the Barletta and Chris-Craft operating segments.

 We acquired Barletta for a purchase price of \$286.3 million, including cash payments of \$240.1 million, \$25.0 million in common stock issued to the sellers (subject to a discount noted below), and contingent consideration from earnout provisions.
 The common stock fair value included in the purchase price reflects a 12% discount, due to the lack of marketability as these are unregistered shares that have a one-year lockup restriction, which reduced the value of the common stock to \$22.0 million.
 The contingent consideration includes both a potential stock payout as well as a potential cash payment based on achievement of certain financial performance metrics over the next few years.
 The maximum payout under the earnout is \$50.0 million in cash and \$15.0 million in stock if all metrics are achieved.
-The fair value of the earnout at August 31, 2021 was \$24.2 million.
-The fair value of the earnout as of November 27, 2021 was \$30.6 million, of which \$13.8 million is included in other current liabilities and \$16.8 million is included in other long-term liabilities on the Consolidated Balance Sheets.
+The fair value of the earnout as of August 31, 2021 was \$24.2 million.
+The fair value of the earnout as of February 26, 2022 was \$37.1 million, of which \$13.8 million is included in other current liabilities and \$23.3 million is included in other long-term liabilities on the Consolidated Balance Sheets.